-The United States, Canada, the United Kingdom, Australia, and many other nations support unpaid caregivers who look after loved ones, providing them with financial allowances or tax credits.
+The United States, Canada, the United Kingdom, Australia and many other nations support unpaid caregivers who look after loved ones, providing them with financial allowances or tax credits.
 They also provide grants to local and community groups that train and assist caregivers.
 Doing so can help caregivers remain engaged in the community, participate in the workforce, and stay healthy while performing their duties.

 Family relationships have a significant influence on a person’s well-being.
-Family and natural supports (FNS) programs focus on strengthening relationships between young people and adults who care about them—a parent, grandparent, aunt, uncle, sibling, neighbor, teacher, or coach—through counselling, mediation, or skill-building.
+Family and natural supports (FNS) programmes focus on strengthening relationships between young people and adults who care about them—a parent, grandparent, aunt, uncle, sibling, neighbour, teacher, or coach—through counselling, mediation, or skill-building.
 Good relationships with the right individuals can keep young people connected to schools and communities and create networks they can draw upon throughout their lives.14

 Canada’s “Without a Home” Study—its first national survey of young people experiencing homelessness—found that more than three-quarters of those surveyed cited poor relations with their parents as a key reason for leaving home.
-It also found that a majority of them were in contact with a family member at least monthly and wanted to improve their relationships with their families.15 Covenant House in Toronto operates an FNS program that offers intensive clinical support and case management to help young people reconnect with family members safely.16
+It also found that a majority of them were in contact with a family member at least monthly and wanted to improve their relationships with their families.15 Covenant House in Toronto operates an FNS programme that offers intensive clinical support and case management to help young people reconnect with family members safely.16

 As community-led care expands and matures, government agencies can shift their focus to stewarding a broader social care ecosystem, giving communities and families resources they can use to care for themselves.

 Governments should explore measures to create a personal budget model that empowers seniors to access the care they want.
-Doing so can help ensure that the senior-centric ecosystem recognizes that the care needs and desires of seniors will vary.
+Doing so can help ensure that the senior-centric ecosystem recognises that the care needs and desires of seniors will vary.
 Under a personal budget model, funds would be means-tested and allocated on the basis of need.
 In Canada, for example, at the federal level, this would include maintaining the government’s commitment to increasing Old Age Security and the Canada Pension Plan survivor’s benefit.

 Source: Deloitte, “Making Canada the best place in the world to age by 2030: A senior-centric strategy.”

-Social care agencies should put outcomes at the center of program procurement and evaluation.
+Social care agencies should put outcomes at the centre of programme procurement and evaluation.
 Governments shouldn’t measure their progress by the number of interventions or services they provide.
 Of course, output measures do matter, and should be tracked to assess the timeliness and accuracy of service delivery.
 But to truly improve the well-being of families and communities, social care must focus on outcomes.
 Agencies should apply the outcomes-based approach throughout the social care value chain, from design and procurement to delivery and evaluation.

 To truly improve the well-being of families and communities, social care must focus on outcomes.

 The outcomes approach has become more popular in recent years, but it’s still relatively uncommon.
-Most programs still use metrics that focus on processes, tasks, and outputs (e.g., checks issued, referrals made, etc.), rather than the quality of engagement and tangible improvements in the lives of those they serve.
+Most programmes still use metrics that focus on processes, tasks and outputs (e.g., checks issued, referrals made, etc.), rather than the quality of engagement and tangible improvements in the lives of those they serve.
 Inflexible timescales and the pressure to accomplish more with fewer resources also make it hard to move from an output mindset.

 Wales has a national outcomes framework that describes how it will measure improvements in care and support services.
 This framework considers personal outcomes, improving well-being by understanding what matters to people and what they want to achieve.20 For example, a person might want to find stable employment, regain their independence at home after a hospital stay, or reconnect with estranged parents.

 By acknowledging people’s goals and aspirations and giving them some control over their care, providers can help them find the best path forward.
-Scotland’s Self-Directed Support program, for example, gives beneficiaries a budget to plan their own services as equal partners with social care staff.21
+Scotland’s Self-Directed Support programme, for example, gives beneficiaries a budget to plan their own services as equal partners with social care staff.21

 Agencies can also focus on outcomes in procurement and contracting.
 Rather than designing a contract that funds a specific number of workshops for domestic violence survivors, for instance, an outcomes-based approach would require a provider to show fewer repeat cases of domestic violence among its clients as a result of its work.

 In the United States, Rhode Island’s Department of Children, Youth, and Families (DCYF) has made significant strides in outcomes-based contracting.
-In 2016, DCYF completed a procurement cycle that resulted in 116 new contracts organized around 15 outcome-based service categories tied to specific objectives.
-The contracts asked providers to propose programs to help children and families achieve specific outcomes; this flexibility allowed local experts and providers to offer ideas DCYF hadn’t considered before.
+In 2016, DCYF completed a procurement cycle that resulted in 116 new contracts organised around 15 outcome-based service categories tied to specific objectives.
+The contracts asked providers to propose programmes to help children and families achieve specific outcomes; this flexibility allowed local experts and providers to offer ideas DCYF hadn’t considered before.
 Since this procurement cycle, DCYF has seen a 66% increase in its number of contracts with family-based foster homes and a 23% reduction in its share of foster children living in group settings.22

-Social care agencies tend to capture data on problem areas, such as lost jobs, criminal convictions, homelessness, and hunger.
+Social care agencies tend to capture data on problem areas, such as lost jobs, criminal convictions, homelessness and hunger.
 They rarely seek data about what’s going well for individuals or communities.
 Little attention is paid, for example, to how many elderly people get to medical appointments with help from volunteer drivers, or how many previously unemployed people find stable, well-paying jobs.
 But a government that wants to improve people’s lives needs to understand community strengths.

 Strengths-based data collection considers community assets and the positive aspects of people’s lives.
 Shifting the focus to “what’s right” can identify untapped or underused community resources and assets.
 It helps to nurture resilience rather than dependency.

 In one strengths-based approach called asset-based community development (ABCD), social care agencies identify people with specific talents and resources and connect them with complementary needs.
-The idea is to build on strengths already in the community, focusing on what residents can do for one another.
-In the United Kingdom, for example, as part of the York City Council’s ABCD program, one resident who overcame serious health challenges now serves as a community health champion, arranging activities that foster relationships among people in her community.23
+The idea is to build on strengths already in the community, focussing on what residents can do for one another.
+In the United Kingdom, for example, as part of the York City Council’s ABCD programme, one resident who overcame serious health challenges now serves as a community health champion, arranging activities that foster relationships among people in her community.23

-In Whitesburg, Kentucky, for example, a community partnership called the Letcher County Culture Hub builds on local assets to improve community capacity and wealth based on a model called community cultural economic development.24 This group has helped start new local businesses and expand others; helped local artists, farmers, teachers, and others use their skills to generate revenue; and revived two local, moneymaking cultural institutions, a square dance, and a bluegrass festival.25
+In Whitesburg, Kentucky, for example, a community partnership called the Letcher County Culture Hub builds on local assets to improve community capacity and wealth based on a model called community cultural economic development.24 This group has helped start new local businesses and expand others; helped local artists, farmers, teachers and others use their skills to generate revenue; and revived two local, moneymaking cultural institutions, a square dance and a bluegrass festival.25

 Large-scale change often requires a watershed moment, one that forces us to acknowledge and accommodate a new world order.
 The Great Depression was one such example, giving rise to the New Deal.
 The September 11 terrorist attacks were another, transforming international air travel and national security.
 COVID-19 and its associated costs represent another such moment, one with the potential to reshape health and social care systems.